1031 EXCHANGE FAQ

 It's Like A Seminar In A Book

-No, there IS NO ACTUAL WRITTEN REQUIREMENT in the Internal Revenue Code that you use an entity referred to as a Qualified Intermediary.
+No, there IS NO ACTUAL WRITTEN REQUIREMENT in the Internal Revenue Code that you must use an entity referred to as a Qualified Intermediary.

 There is a requirement that in order to qualify for the tax-deferral of Capital Gains Tax and Depreciation Recapture Tax offered by a Section 1031 Like Kind Exchange, you must not have actual or constructive receipt, or control over, the Net Sales Proceeds from the sale of the Relinquished Property.

 There is another provision in Section 1031 that provides for a “safe harbor.”

 “Safe harbor” means that the IRS will assume that you have met this requirement of not touching the money if you engage an entity called a Qualified Intermediary to receive the Net Sales Proceeds and hold them until they are provided to the Closing Agent for the purchase of your Replacement Property.

 But you are not required by statute to use a Qualified Intermediary.